-It has long been a tradition with the Sylvania Police Division that the most senior patrolman be given the honor of wearing Badge #1.
-Therefore, out of this tradition, badge #1 has been issued to our most senior patrolman, Officer Gallup.
+It has long been a tradition with the Sylvania Police Division that the most senior officer be given the honor of wearing Badge #1.
+Therefore, out of this tradition, badge #1 has been issued to our most senior officer, Officer Gallup.
 This history section is dedicated to Badge #1.

 Officer Gallup has been employed with the Sylvania Police Division since 1991 and is currently assigned to Community Affairs as a School Resource Officer.

 In 1867, the Village of Sylvania was established and at that time, the village council created the position of Village Marshall.
 This position was filled by G.W.
 Probert for a term of one year.
 Prior to this, all law enforcement was by elected constables and justice-of-the-peace officers.
 When Sylvania became a village, the population was 450 people.

 On February 5, 1930, crime in the Village of Sylvania took on a serious nature when Pretty Boy Floyd came to Sylvania and robbed the bank.
 Below is the story as written by local historian Gaye E. Gindy, a former member of the Sylvania Police Division:

 The Farmers and Merchant Bank located on the northeast corner of Main and Monroe Street was robbed by Charles Arthur Floyd (famously known as Pretty Boy Floyd), Frank Mitchell and Jack Arnold – “the Oklahoma Outlaws.”
 They escaped with $1,720 in cash.
 It would have been much more, but the head cashier, John Iffland, saw the gangster head toward the bank safe and he shut it, turned the wheel and locked it.
 The safe now could not be opened.
 This made Pretty Boy Floyd mad, and in a fit of temper, he struck and kicked Mr. Iffland.